ways/rpi-readonly/README.md

 * Lightdm - fixed via setup.sh if it's installed

 Usage after setup:
 * Boot will take slightly longer due to dhcpcd timeout thingy.
+Let me know if you have a fix.
 * If you need to change anything, run rw to remount file system read/write.
 Then ro to make it read only.
 * Logs can be read with the command readlog and readlog -f.